Skip to content Leave Site Now

 Immigration consultants

-• If you choose this option, make sure that the consultant is a member of the Immigration Consultants of Canada Regulatory Council (ICCRC).
-Only ICCRC consultants can appear before the Immigration and Refugee Board, if they are charging you a fee.
+• If you choose this option, make sure that the consultant is a member of the College of Immigration and Citizenship Consultants (CICC).
+Only consultants who are members of CICC can appear before the Immigration and Refugee Board, if they are charging you a fee.
 Ask the consultant whether they are a member.
-You can also look them up in the ICCRC List.
+You can also look them up in the CICC List.

 Community groups

-• Local community centers, community organizations and cultural groups can provide information and support during your claim
+• Local community centers, community organizations and cultural groups can provide information and support during your claim, but you should not rely on these community groups to represent you.

 • See this list of Refugee Community Organizations across Canada from the Canadian Council for Refugees (CRR) and the links and resources page

-Other people may represent you at the IRB, such as a family member, but do not let someone who is not a lawyer, paralegal or immigration consultant regulated by ICCRC represent you for a fee.
+Other people may represent you at the IRB, such as a family member, but do not let someone who is not a lawyer, paralegal or immigration consultant regulated by CICC represent you if you are paying money to that person.
+LAO strongly recommends that you get a refugee lawyer to assist you.

 2. Starting a claim